 Get picked up from your hotel or hostel and start your trip, or if staying in an Airbnb simply email us and we will make a plan!
-At every destination we will pick you up and drop you off wherever you are staying.
+At every destination (central areas) we will pick you up and drop you off wherever you are staying.

 Note: We cannot offer our pickup service in Cusco.
 This is due to strict legal restrictions regarding large buses entering the historical centre.